UpShots - John Heiney

 I can teach any day of the week.
 Weekends are fine as well.

-A lesson usually consists of the 3 to 4 hours before sunset so we have smooth air in which to learn.
-I will carry the glider up the hill for you as many times as I can, so you do not get too tired before the day is over.
-Conserving your energy in this way can mean the difference between getting 25 to 30 flights in a lesson rather than 10 flights.
+A lesson usually takes place during the last 3 hours before sunset so we have smooth air in which to learn.
+I will carry the glider up the hill for you as many times as I can (my record is 82 in one session), so you can spend your energy doing training flights.
+Conserving your energy in this way can mean the difference between getting 25 to 35 flights in a lesson rather than the more normal 12 flights.
+I charge one hundred eighty dollars($180) per session.

-But do not think of it as hard work.
+But don't think of it as hard work.
 I remember my training hill days as some of the most fun and rewarding of my life.
 After all, we get to fly!

 It is un-natural for a human to fly.
 Your brain will need to change from two-dimentional thought to three-dimentional thought.
 Most people who want to do it, can.
 Some cannot.

-It is best to do as many lessons per week as possible.
+It is best to do as many lessons per month as possible.
 You learn better by frequent repetition of flights.
-You should try to do a minimum of one lesson per week in order to retain what you learn and make meaningful progress.
-Generally a person needs to do about 100 take-offs and landings on the training hill before progressing to your first mountain flight.
+You should try to do a minimum of one lesson per week (or at least one every two weeks) in order to retain what you learn and make meaningful progress.
+Generally you will need to do 100 or more take-offs and landings on the training hill before progressing to your first higher flight.

 Bob Kuczewski took some photos of a student and I working on his take-offs and landings at the training hill.